moirai2/moirai2/README.md

 > perl moirai2.pl exec 'ls -lt > $output;' output=output.txt

 Basically this means at the end of processing, reassign output variable to "output.txt".  ';' is used to separate actual command line 'ls -lt > $output' and Moirai2 argument 'output=output.txt'.
-This basically does following in a bash script (Actual [log file](example/log/e20220517112019ajb_.txt)):
+This basically does following in a bash script ([log file](example/log/e20220517112019ajb_.txt)):

 ```
 execid="e20220517112019ajb_"